 Sleep apnea is a serious condition that can cause oral health and health complications.
 One of the signs you may have sleep apnea is if you or your partner notices that you snore at night.
 If left untreated sleep apnea can shorten patients’ lifespans by up to ten years.

 We provide multiple options to treat sleep apnea and prevent further complications that it can cause.
-To learn more about snoring and sleep apnea treatment in our office, see Snoring & Sleep Apnea
+To learn more about this treatment in our office, see Snoring and Sleep Apnea.

 Teeth Grinding